norwd/fmtya/README.md

 jobs:
   yamlfmt:
     runs-on: ubuntu-latest
+    permissions:
+      actions: write
+      contents: write
+      statuses: write

     steps:
       - uses: norwd/fmtya@v1
         with:

           // Due to how GitHub's permissions system is set up, the default token
-          // does not have the necessary access to update workflow files.
-If you
+          // may not have the necessary access to update workflow files.
+Setting
-          // want to want `fmtya` to format the files in the `.github/workflows`
-          // directory, you will need to set up a PAT with at least write access
+          // the `actions: write` permission, as well as `contents: write`, will
+          // allow `fmtya` to operate without explicitly setting a token or PAT.
+          // However, a custom PAT (for example a fine-grained token scoped down
-          // to both the `repo` and `workflows` permissions.
+          // to just the one repository) can be specified.
           token: ${{ secrets.<YOUR_PAT> }}

           // By default, `fmtya` uses the latest available version of `yamlfmt`.